ludovic-estival/tcg-collection/README.md

 ## Implemented features:

-- Add cards (only manually for the moment)
+- Add cards (one by one and in bulk via a CSV file)
 - Update card information
 - Delete a card
 - Calculation of collection value

 ## Next features:

-- Add cards in bulk via a CSV file
 - Show card image
 - Sort cards by name, rarity, ... in ascending/descending order